Low pH shampoos are like Micellar cleansers.

 With advanced pH 4.5 technology, zero-fade, and color protecting formula.

-I love the BC Bonacure Color Freeze Micellar cleanser from Schwarzkopf because it uses pH 4.5 technology to freeze color pigments inside the cortex.
+I love the BC Bonacure Color Freeze Micellar cleanser from Schwarzkopf.
+It’s a pH 4.5 shampoo formulated to freeze color pigments inside the cortex.

 It’s zero-fade, and the long-lasting formula is simply down to the science of keeping hair cuticles locked with gentle non-abrasive Micellar, which is considered a hero in many skincare products.